Lisupy/mockingbird/readme.md

 # mockingbird

-This project uses container technology to construct an identical development environment when I change my coding place.
+This project uses container technology to construct an identical development environment for me when I change my coding place.